Fears about sobriety are common, even for people who desperately seek it.

-This is a perfectly reasonable fear to have because you are 100% correct.
-Everything WILL change, and isn’t that the point?
+This is a reasonable fear because you are 100% correct.
+Everything will change, and isn’t that the point?

-If all of your friends abuse alcohol and/or your spouse abuses alcohol, it makes a lot of sense to be afraid of what will happen next.
+If all of your friends abuse alcohol and/or your spouse abuses alcohol, it makes a lot of sense to fear what will happen next.